-What are the key challenges with supply chain?
+What are the critical challenges with supply chain?

-- Hidden cost: Due to General Ledger structure in many companies, costs gets allocated to different functions that fail to provide an overall picture to management for decision making.
-Some of the costs such as missing sales never show up in GL.
-In our experience, among all the cost buckets sales cost is typically computed erroneously as the opportunity cost of missed sales and inventory costs are not well understood.
-Inventory cost includes the cost of carrying the inventory, warehousing, obsolescence, pilferage and other costs.
-Similarly, missed sales cost should include both the lost margin and the impact of lost advertising, after sales revenue and potential long term impact of losing customers to the competition.
+- Hidden cost: Due to General Ledger structure in many companies, costs get allocated to different functions that fail to provide an overall picture to management for decision making.
+Some of the expenses such as missing sales never show up in GL.
+In our experience, among all the cost buckets sales cost is typically computed erroneously as the opportunity cost of lost sales and inventory costs are not well understood.
+Inventory cost includes the cost of carrying the inventory, warehousing, obsolescence, pilferage and other expenses.
+Similarly, missed sales cost should consist of both the lost margin and the impact of lost advertising, after sales revenue and potential long-term effects of losing customers to the competition.
 Without proper computation of cost, management may make decisions that are not financially sound.
-Sometimes decisions are made to hold more inventories or run longer batch sizes without really understanding its impact on the total system cost.
+Sometimes decisions are made to hold more inventories or run larger batch sizes without really understanding its impact on the total system cost.

 - Silo decision making: The supply chain gets broken into different organizations within any company.
 The sourcing organization manages material cost whereas manufacturing organization is responsible for the conversion.
 Most managers tend to make a decision that optimizes metrics they are accountable for, without understanding interdependencies and impact on other parts of the company.
 For example, manufacturing organizations may like to increase the batch size to improve throughput without fully taking into account inventory and obsolescence costs upstream.